 7. Proposed Budget: The $50,000 grant can be used to support the salary of the applicant, research costs and/or travel.
 NETRF grantees are expected to attend its annual research symposium annually in the spring to report on progress.
 Travel to and from that event in Boston is permissible in the grant’s travel budget.

 Please note: No grantee may receive more than one research grant from ERF in any one year.
 Likewise, no other grant request will be considered until a satisfactory summary of an earlier grant is received.

 Evaluation and Selection Criteria

 There is no formal application form.
 Applicants should provide every item listed under the “Submission Requirements” in the order listed.
 Only complete packages should be submitted via email by 5:00 p.m.
-Eastern time on September 30, 2016.
+EDT U.S. on September 29, 2017.
 Incomplete packages will not be considered and ERF is not responsible for ensuring packages are complete.

 Funding of this award is subject to the approval and availability of grant funds appropriated to ERF.
 Therefore, ERF reserves the right to alter the number of investigator awards, terms and allowances.